 In light of recent hydrodynamical solutions from \citet{guolo2025}, a time-dependent post-TDE accretion disk parameterization can be applied in this case.
 Useful time-dependent relations of $\Sigma,\,L_\text{char}$ and other relevant disk properties have been quantified.
 As $L_\text{char} \propto E_\text{ej} \propto M_\text{ej} \propto \Sigma$ \cite[][energy of the ejecta]{emritde}, we can verify the long-term decline based on the inferred scaling relations, since the results from the simulations predict

 where $t_\text{vis}$ is the viscous timescale and $n = 1.3$.
-The value of $t_\text{vis}$ can vary over multiple orders of magnitude, and for GSN 069-like system parameters, it is estimated to be $t_\text{vis,gsn} \sim 2300 \pm 300\,$d.
-With this in mind, we separate the density effect and show its decline in Fig.~\ref{Amplitude ratio} (we mean that we want to see how the luminosity is affected by the $\dot{m}$ and $\Sigma$ decreases with time separately).
-We choose the value of $t_\text{vis}$ comparable to $T_\text{cir}$.
+The value of $t_\text{vis}$ can vary over multiple orders of magnitude and for GSN 069-like system parameters, it is estimated to be $t_\text{vis,gsn} \sim 2300 \pm 300\,$d.
+With this in mind, we separated the density effect and show its decline in Fig.~\ref{Amplitude ratio} (i.e., we want to see how the luminosity is affected by the $\dot{m}$ and $\Sigma$ decreases with time separately).
+We chose the value of $t_\text{vis}$ comparable to $T_\text{cir}$.
 A clear cross of the rectangle appears for $\mathcal{{R}} \in (2, 4)$ with the $S_1$ (thicker green) curve.
 Combining both effects together gives us the thickest curve ($S_{\rm c}$), reaching the largest values of $R$ (up to $\sim 7$).
 This shows that including the secular decrease of $\Sigma$, leads to a faster evolution of the luminosity amplitude than in the cases driven solely by the decrease in $\dot{m}$, since $\dot{m}$ and $\Sigma$ both decrease with time, further reducing $L_{\rm char}$.
 While this does not explain the peak amplitude drop value for eRO-QPE1, accounting for additional effects in this simplified picture can yield higher values of $\mathcal{R}$ (EMRI inclination, eccentricity, etc.).
 The values for other QPEs can be easily reached for a wide range of parameters with $M_\bullet$ and $M_{\rm \star,dis}$.

-Lastly, it is illustrative to show the basic disk properties across the whole range of $T$ so the reader can have an idea of the regime the disk is currently in.
-See Tab.~\ref{properties} based on Eq.~\eqref{scaleheight}.
+Lastly, it is illustrative to show the basic disk properties across the whole range of $T,$ so we can get an idea of the regime the disk is currently in.
+These results are given in Table~\ref{properties} based on Eq.~\eqref{scaleheight}.